Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You are attempting to print a document from your workstation to the network printer in your office.
-The print job failed when you attempted to print, so you called the service desk for assistance.
+The print job failed when you attempted to print, so you called the Service Desk for assistance.
 What term best describes your issue?

 - [ ] Problem.
 - [ ] Event.